pommodoro/starter-academic/content/authors/admin/_index.md

 superuser: true
 ---
 Hi, I am on the Job Market this Fall 2025!
-My name is Ricardo Pommer Muñoz, a PhD candidate in Economics at Columbia University, with an interest in studying climate economics and applying modern behavioral economics to understand the financial decisions of vulnerable households.
-My job market paper threads these three areas by studying the mechanisms by which information frictions affect demand for climate insurance and their implications for market sustainability.
+I'm a PhD candidate in Economics at Columbia University, interested in studying the financial decisions of vulnerable households, climate finance and climate economics.
+To study these, I use tools from behavioral and neuroconomic theory, field experiments and causal inference from applied microeconomics.
+In job market paper I show how different types of information frictions affect demand for climate insurance and their implications for market sustainability.

 ## References {#references}